So I don't know if you heard, but this past summer,

 'Something Rotten' by Jasper Fforde

-Ophelia isn't always the secret spunky hero of the story, however.
+always the secret spunky hero of the story, however.
 In Something Rotten, for example, she's staged a hostile takeover of Hamlet, and literary detective Thursday Next must find a Shakespeare clone to fix the play and look after the perpetually indecisive Hamlet himself.
 Yikes.
 This is the fourth book in the Thursday Next series, but if you like kick ass literary detective women and absurdist British humor you can most certainly jump in here and join Thursday for one of her classic meta-fictional adventures.
+Click here to buy.

 'The Weight of An Infinite Sky' by Carrie La Seur